patricklafrance/wmfnext-shell/README.md

 👉 Start the remote application, then the host application.
 You should see a navigation item named _"Remote1/Page 1"_.
 Click on the link to navigate to the federated page.

-> If you are having issues, make sure that both applications `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
-The dependency versions should be the same for the host and the module application.
+> If you are having issues, make sure that both applications `package.json` files have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
+The dependency versions should be the same for both applications.

 ## 📚 Guides

-In the following guides, we'll go step by step through the creation of a federated SPA leveraging this shell.
-As we progress, we'll add more parts to ultimately end up with an application matching the following diagram.
+In the following guides, we'll go through the process of creating a federated SPA leveraging this shell.
+As we progress, we'll gradually add more parts to the application, ultimately resulting in an application that matches the following diagram:

 <br />
 <p align="center">